Carrots Are Orange

 Skellig

 Skellig is appropriate for 8-12-year-olds.
-Michael is 10 years old.
+Michael is ten years old.
 His family is moving to a new home and is dealing with family trauma.
 Written beautifully, the book will open your imagination and will invite questions from children on a fairly big topic in life.

 Books to teach a child about courage Magic Pebble